Gluten-Free Mongolian Beef Noodle Bowls taste just like the popular take out dish but swap rice for chewy rice noodles instead!

 In the meantime, we slurp Mongolian Beef Noodle Bowls, aka my most favorite take-out fake-out dish of. all. time!

 Since developing my Asian Noodle Bowl recipe a couple months ago I’ve made them at least a half dozen times which is…a lot of Asian Noodle Bowls.
-Especially for Ben who isn’t a huge fan of repeating recipes all that often (aka our weekly spaghetti night isn’t usually met with a lot of enthusiasm. #crymeariver) Anyway, the noodle bowls are something I truly crave on the regular but, to give poor Ben a break, I decided to give ’em a little spin to match the flavors of one of our all time favorite take-out dishes – Mongolian Beef…and then proceed to make it like five nights in a row.
-For testing purposes, of course.
+Especially for Ben who isn’t a huge fan of repeating recipes all that often (aka our weekly spaghetti night isn’t usually met with a lot of enthusiasm. #crymeariver) Anyway, the noodle bowls are something I truly crave on the regular but to give poor Ben a break I decided to give them a little spin to match the flavors of one of our all time favorite take-out dishes – Mongolian Beef…and then proceed to make it like five nights in a row.
+My bad!

 Bonus, you can control the amount of green onions in the noodle bowls.
 Don’t you hate ordering Mongolian Beef at a restaurant then receiving a side of beef with your salad of green onions?
 Not happening here!
 I can’t wait for you to try this recipe so I’m cutting the chit chat short.
 Onward!

 Start by soaking then draining 8oz gluten-free rice noodles according to package directions.
 The rice noodles will still be a little bit hard after soaking but that’s ok, they’re supposed to be that way.
 They’ll finish cooking and get nice and chewy in the sauce.